-Starting a spinal injury claim with us is simple.
-The first step is to get in contact with us for free on 0800 234 6438 to find out whether you could make a case.
+Starting a spinal injury claim with an expert solicitor is simple.
+The first step is to get in contact with a trained legal adviser for free on 0800 234 6438 to find out whether you could make a case.

-We’ll never pressure you into making a claim when you speak to us, so if you’re just looking for answers to your questions or more information on what’s involved in claiming, then we’ll be happy to help with that too.
+They’ll never pressure you into making a claim when you speak to them, so if you’re just looking for answers to your questions or more information on what’s involved in claiming, then they’ll be happy to help with that too.

-We’ll ask some questions about your accident and injury to get a better idea of what you’ve been through.
-Then, if you decide you’d like to go ahead, we can pass you on to one of our specialist spinal injury solicitors – usually on the same call.
+The legal adviser will ask some questions about your accident and injury to get a better idea of what you’ve been through.
+Then, if you decide you’d like to go ahead, they can pass you on to one of their specialist spinal injury solicitors – usually on the same call.

 Your solicitor will speak to you for free and will be able to run you through the claiming process in more detail.
 After that, they’ll get in touch with the other party to let them know about your claim and will gather evidence to prove that your accident was their fault.

 There’s nothing harder than seeing a loved one going through a difficult time.
-Whether they don’t feel comfortable talking to us or are unable to make a claim for themselves, we can help you make a case on their behalf so that they can still get the money they need.
+Whether they don’t feel comfortable talking to us or are unable to make a claim for themselves, you can ask for help to make a case on their behalf so that they can still get the money they need.

-You can contact us on 0800 234 6438 about claiming on behalf of a loved one, or read more here.
+You can contact a trained legal adviser on 0800 234 6438 about claiming on behalf of a loved one, or read more here.